-The Remuneration Committee ("RC") assists the Board to ensure competitive compensation policies and packages are put in place.
-The scope of the RC covers review of remuneration packages for individual Directors and key management personnel, and also share option plans.
+The Remuneration Committee ("RC") assists the Board to ensure that competitive compensation policies and packages are put in place.
+The scope of the RC covers review of remuneration packages for individual Directors, key management personnel and share option plans.

-During FY2023, the RC was chaired by Mr Kwah Thiam Hock until his retirement at the 2023 AGM on 20 April 2023, upon which Mr Lim Siong Guan, who is also the Company's Lead Independent Director, was appointed RC Chairman.

-The other members of the RC are Mr Soh Gim Teik and Dr Chong Yoke Sin who joined the RC on 20 April 2023 upon the retirement of former RC members, Mr Kwah Thiam Hock and Mr Tay Kah Chye.
+The RC is chaired by Lim Siong Guan, who is also the Company's Lead Independent Director, and the other members of the RC are Mr Soh Gim Teik and Dr Chong Yoke Sin.
 All RC members are Independent Directors and no Director is involved in deciding his own remuneration.

-The RC met once in 2023.
+The RC met once in 2024.

 In accordance with the RC's terms of reference, the RC's responsibilities are to: